Best places to trick or treat

 Vintage craftsman bungalows, towering Victorians and dark mysterious mansions are the ideal backdrop to a spooky Halloween night in Angelino Heights.
 Streets bend and fold around the leafy hillsides of one of L.A.’s oldest neighborhoods, making for a great destination for the older and ambitious trick or treater who will get a side of L.A. history with their stash of Nerds and Kit Kats.
-Residents of the popular Carroll Avenue—also known as the Haunted District—have Halloween fun and don’t skimp on the candy either.
+Residents of the popular Carroll Avenue—sometimes known as the Haunted District—have Halloween fun and don’t skimp on the candy either.

 Where: Carroll Avenue and Douglas Street

 The Westside little gem of Brentwood Glen is a slice of Americana in the bustle of city living.
-The walkable nabe, south of Sunset Blvd and west of the San Diego Freeway (405), is an ideal spot for little trick-or-treaters who are new to the tradition.
+The walkable nabe, south of Sunset Boulevard and west of the 405, is an ideal spot for little trick-or-treaters who are new to the tradition.
 Residents are generous with their candy as well as their Halloween spirit, evident in their decorated homes and glowing carved pumpkins.
-Bonus: If you’re looking to grab dinner and maybe score more candy, you can head to the Brentwood Country Mart, where they host trick or treating the night before from 3 to 5pm.
+Bonus: If you’re looking to grab dinner and maybe score more candy, you can head to the festively decked-out Brentwood Country Mart.

 Where: Brentwood Glen, between Church and Beloit streets